 The four upstairs bedrooms are as follows: Double; Double; Twins; Bunks (stacked or side by side).
 At the foot of the stairs there is a wide section of hallway next to the bathroom.
 This can be used as a play area, or as extra sleeping space for children (there are 2 camp beds and a cot available), or if one of your party is unable to climb the stairs they could use this as a ground floor 5th bedroom.
 However, the rental is based on 8 persons, since we consider that to be an ideal maximum for comfort.

 Pillows, duvets & blankets are provided, but you must bring duvet covers, bottom sheets, pillowcases, towels and cot bedding.
 Linen hire for visitors coming by public transport, or coming from abroad may be possible - ask the booking office.
-There will be about £5 initial float on the electric meter card, sufficient for your first night, but you must be prepared to go into town to top it up during your stay - very easy to do (directions are in the cottage).
+There will be about £5 initial float on the electric meter key, sufficient for your first night, but you must be prepared to go into town to top it up during your stay - very easy to do (directions are in the cottage).

 Well behaved dogs are welcome - but note: £30 penalty for failure to clean up garden fouling.

 Please Note: Yew Tree Cottage is a 400-year old traditional forester's cottage.
 We have taken great care not to destroy the "olde worlde" character of the cottage when introducing all the necessary equipment that everybody expects in modern times.
-Over the years we have installed a new kitchen, electric appliances, two new bathrooms, electric storage heaters, and new carpets throughout.
+Over the years we have installed a new kitchen, electric appliances, two new bathrooms, electric storage heaters, internet access and new carpets throughout.
 The cottage is a much-loved family home and is furnished to a comfortable and homely standard, clearly visible in the photographs of the interior.
 It has been an outstanding success with holidaymakers for many years, enjoying the best record for repeat bookings compared with all of the other cottage we offer.
 Please do NOT book a holiday at this cottage if "quaint" and "rustic" are not for you.
 We would welcome an appointment for you to view the cottage before deciding to book it if you are concerned about the points raised here.
 We consider this to be a fair and adequate warning, and no unjustifiable complaints will be entertained, nor refunds allowed.